-- 1. acquire knowledge about models of teaching science - 2. know the status of Physical Science teaching in rural and urban areas - 3. recognise the essential qualities of a good science teacher - 4. understand the concept of science and society - 5. acquire knowledge about community resources and laboratory
+- 1. acquire knowledge about models of teaching science - 2. know the latest trends in teaching Physical Science - 3. recognise the essential qualities of a good science teacher - 4. understand the concept of science and society - 5. acquire knowledge about community resources and laboratory

-UNIT I: MODELS OF TEACHING SCIENCE (L-4, P-2, T-2)
+UNIT I : MODELS OF TEACHING SCIENCE (L-4, P-2, T-2)